cloudvista/precision-ai/readme.md

 ### Background

-The VHA Information Systems Technology and Architecture (VISTA) is the comprehensive lifelong health record of all veterans, and supports the clinical, business, and financial operations of the VHA.
+The VHA Information Systems Technology and Architecture (VISTA) is the comprehensive lifelong healthcare delivery system of the VA designed and built to support the clinical, business, and financial operations of the VHA.
 VISTA’s database contains over  300 million veteran-years of data spanning over 35 years and continues to grow at the rate of over four million new lab tests, documents, and images each day.
 VHA has published over 35,000 peer reviewed medical studies over the past decade based on VISTA data, enabling the VHA to provide the highest quality evidence-based healthcare in the United States.

-VISTA’s database is designed and managed as a hierarchical filestore, with its data defined and managed by a file manager (FileMan).
-FileMan contains over 6,000 files and 75,000 fields with cross-references and pointers connecting all of these files and fields in a well-defined data model.
+VISTA’s database is a VA-developed hierarchical file store with its data defined and managed by a file manager (VA FileMan).
+VA FileMan contains over 6,000 files and 75,000 fields with cross-references and pointers connecting all of these files and fields in a well-defined data model.
+In present day terms, VA Fileman would be called a Document database, for which there are several commercial examples (MongoDB, DocumentDB, and others).

 ### Problem statement

-There are several mechanisms to extract subsets of FileMan data for secondary use but there is no comprehensive mechanism to export, query, and manage all FileMan data.
-Currently, less than 15% of FileMan data is accessible to reporting systems, creating blind spots that may affect the quality of research, trustworthiness of AI models, and accuracy clinical decision support systems (Table 1).
+There are several mechanisms to extract subsets of FileMan data for secondary use and analytics, but no comprehensive mechanism to export, query, and manage all FileMan data.
+Only a small subset of FileMan data is accessible to reporting systems, creating blind spots that affect the quality of research, trustworthiness of AI models, and accuracy clinical decision support systems.

-A comprehensive approach is thus needed to provide full-fidelity access to VISTA data for interfacing, integration, and syndication of VISTA data with new cloud-native reporting and research systems to support full-fidelity machine learning, analytics, clinical decision support, and preservation of veteran data in computable form.
+A comprehensive approach is thus needed to provide full-fidelity access to VISTA data for interfacing, integration, and syndication of VISTA data with new cloud-native reporting and research systems, and to support full-fidelity machine learning, analytics, clinical decision support, and preservation of veteran data in computable form.

 ### Proposal

-Replication of the VISTA’s hierarchical database (FileMan) with full fidelity (lossless, automated, 1:1 mapping of all fields) into a modern, mainstream, cloud-native database of the same form (hierarchical; includes MongoDB and other NoSQL databases)  allows comprehensive continuity of access, management, and query  of all Veteran health data in a modern, mainstream, maintainable, cloud-native database in the VA Enterprise Cloud.
+Extraction of the VISTA’s database (VA FileMan) with full fidelity (all of the data, with full granularity of all files and fields) into a modern, mainstream, cloud-native database of the same form (document database) allows comprehensive continuity of access, management, and query  of all Veteran health data in a modern, mainstream, maintainable, cloud-native database in the VA Enterprise Cloud.
 (Figure 1).

 A full, detailed report of all VISTA data migrated would be generated from the VISTA MongoDB replica to enable planning and scoping of data management for VA.
 The report would contrast the FileMan data of each VISTA with the others.
 The mechanisms used to make all the reports will serve as examples for how the MongoDB replica may easily be queried and processed in other projects going forward using the standard MongoDB tools, interfaces, and technology.

 ###  Cloud-native Document Database Advantages
-Criteria | Fileman Document DB | Commercial Cloud-native Document DB
+Criteria | VA Fileman Document DB | Commercial Cloud-native Document DB
 --- | --- | ---
 Contents | All VistA data | All VistA data + refinements Where | VistA | VAEC
-Support | Proprietary, Internal VA | Commercial/Commonly used
+Support | Proprietary (VA-internal)  | Commercial (Mainstream Commodity )
 Indexing | Per Patient | Flexible, incremental
-Modeled | Schema (DD) | VistA Data Model (FileMan Schema Enhanced) Access | Limited as Operational Database* | As much as VAEC facilities allow Governance | VistA Efficiency Focused | Analytics focused, distinction of Clinical, Business and Operational data
+Modeled | Fileman Schema (data dictionary) | VistA Data Model (FileMan Schema Enhanced) Access | Restricted to Operations* | No restriction; As much as VAEC facilities allow Governance | VistA Efficiency focused | Analytics focused, distinction of Clinical, Business and Operational data

-* cannot allow outside querying as database must support active clinical and business operations.
+* VA Fileman cannot allow outside querying as database must support over 200 million transactions each day for active clinical and business operations.

 ### Benefits